hyferg/haskellonomy/README.md

 - Base manifold
     - R1, R2, R3

+## What can't this do yet

+Further extensions could be ...
+- Make it run on hairy balls.
+That is to say base manifolds that don't admit a global section of the tangent bundle
+- Add curvature to the equation
+- Link up generic associated bundles with right group action
+- Link up associated vector bundles with reps of the right action

 ## How to add a new base manifold or fiber type

 The typeclasses are in  'src/HoloTypes'.